About

 sudo systemctl enable --now libvirtd.service

-To add the user to the libvirt group:
+Add the user to the libvirt group

 sudo usermod -aG libvirt $env.USER